Get LinkedIn Prospects to Connect With You

-This concept of approaching a situation from the view of the other person is not new.
+This concept of approaching a situation from the other person’s view is not new.

 “Over 15 million copies have been sold worldwide, making it one of the best-selling books of all time.
 In 2011, it was number 19 on Time Magazine’s list of the 100 most influential books.”

 Where antiquated sales leaders teach how to “overcome” common cold call objections, today’s top sales reps use techniques that eliminate objections from happening in the first place.
-This can be significantly achieved by understanding the hidden motives principle and using it to your advantage.
+This can be significantly achieved by understanding and using the hidden motives principle to your advantage.

 Use Hidden Motives to Your Advantage

-When you realize that we all have hidden motives in life and especially in business, and not all hidden motives are “bad” or “villainous” you’ll open yourself up to different ways of thinking and approaching situations.
+When you realize that we all have hidden motives in life, especially in business, and not all hidden motives are “bad” or “villainous,” you’ll open yourself up to different ways of thinking and approaching situations.
 Especially sales situations that will benefit you and your prospects.